 (E) A walk in the streets

 Download the Reading Comprehension Questions & Answers PDF given below to check the answers with a detailed explanation.

-Candidates, due to lack of enough practise or in general weak English vocabulary tend to score less marks in RC passage Questions.
+Candidates, due to lack of enough practice or in general with weak English vocabulary tend to score less marks in RC passage Questions.
 The video given below is based on Reading Comprehension Questions in the English Language.
 In this video, candidates will learn a new approach to tackle RC Passage questions in the examination.

 Aspirants of various competitive exams can check the important topics covered in other sections of the examinations:

 For more such sample questions, concepts articles, important books and study material keep visiting BYJU’S.